-Further details on courses and how to book can be found here: https://www.peterborough-diocese.org.uk/training/training
+Further details on courses here: Safeguarding Training Modules - Diocese of Peterborough (peterborough-diocese.org.uk)

 7. SAFER RECRUITMENT

 A key way of protecting children, young people and adults from harm is to ensure the careful recruitment of those working with them.
 The House of Bishops' Safeguarding Policy states: 'The church will select and vet all those with any responsibility related to children, young people and vulnerable adults within the church'.
 The PCC is responsible for the appointment of those working with children, young people and vulnerable adults, paid or unpaid.